AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-4/fetch-errorHandling.md

     .catch(err => console.log(`Error,  ${err}`))
   }
 ```
 - [ ] Make sure you add error handling to all your requests in the practice problem.

+### Push Yourself Further

+- [ ] Can you move your error handling into a separate function as you saw in the video before?
 - [ ] Intentionally break your fetch URL to test your error handling.
 Hint: simply changing one character in the URL will break the fetch and return and error.

 ## Know Your Docs